Call for Papers

 We welcome work including, but not limited to:

-- Multilingual and low-resource NLP for crisis scenarios
+- Multilingual NLP for crisis and humanitarian initiatives

 - Crisis informatics and social media analysis